jainsarthak/plugin.video.zoneminder/README.md

 =======================

 ZoneMinder plugin for Kodi.
 It allows viewing of the live video stream of all cameras in your Zoneminder system.
-Also the plugin allows playback of recordєd event video.
+The plugin also allows playback of recorded event video and montage view.

+V1.3.0 release
-V1.3.0 release -Added support for montage view of cameras.
+- Added support for montage view of cameras.

+V1.2.0 release
-V1.2.0 release -Added support for events.
+- Added support for events.

 V1.1.2 release
 - Frodo Compatible Version